pryrt/WWW-KeePassHttp/README.md

 Interface with KeePass PasswordSafe through the KeePassHttp plugin.
 Allows reading entries based on URL or TITLE.
 Maybe will allow creating a new entry as well.

+## REQUIREMENTS

+You need to have KeePass (or compatible) on your system, with the KeePassHttp plugin installed.

 # AUTHOR

 Peter C. Jones `<petercj AT cpan DOT org>`